tn64/Happy_Places/README.md

   alcohol_cons

   ```
+- Joins where used in the database to clean data.

-- Our Database is hosted by aws
+- Our Database is hosted by aws.
 - we formed the connection string with our Machine learning module using `Pgadmin` and The `sqlalchemy` Library.
+- Database in fully integrated to the ML Module , Any changes will reflect on our prediction.

 ## Data Analysis and Machine Learning
 Based on the World Happiness Report, the GDP, Family, Life expentancy and freedom seem to directly impact overall happiness of a country while trust and generosity do not.
 The money is the root of all evil, but without money, it's difficult to accomplish much.
 The way money impacts happiness is expressed in terms of GDP.
 Here we run into the problem of US having higher GDP than the world's happiness countries, but rank much lower on happiness score.